RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 5. You can now send AT commands to the RAK4600.

-- For example, if you want to check the current firmware’s version send the following command:
+- For example, if you want to check the current firmware’s version, send the following command:

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/5.configuring-rak4600/jficmu58afzs3r1hkw5h.jpg"